Information for Accepted Freshmen and Transfer Students

 Questions about applying for financial aid should be directed to the Financial Aid Services Office: 610.683.4077

 Pay your non-refundable $200 Advanced Registration Deposit (ARD).
-For Fall 2015, deposits are due by May 1.
-Submit your cash or check payment to the Bursar's Office, mail a check to the address on the invoice, or pay online with a credit card or eCheck.
+For Fall 2016, deposits are due by May 1.
+Submit your cash or check payment to the Office of Student Accounts, mail a check to the address on the invoice, or pay online with a credit card or eCheck.
 Please note: 2.75% fee will be assessed for credit card payments.

 To pay online: